recovery

 Abby Wambach retired recently, after helping the U.S. women’s team win gold at the 2004 and 2012 Olympics and the 2015 Women’s World Cup.
 At the age of 36, Wambach’s list of accomplishments is deep, including being named the FIFA World Player of the Year in 2012.
 Since her retirement, Abby continues to be an advocate for the sport in a number of ways, and she fights for good causes as well.

 A new memoir of Wambach was released today, called Forward.
 As you might expect, soccer is a major point in the publication, but it turns out that the memoir makes public some information that many people did not know about the beloved soccer star.
-Wambach’s new book discloses that she has battled with prescription drug and alcohol abuse over the years, a problem that had a negative impact on the icon’s life, FC Yahoo reports.
+Wambach’s new book discloses that she has battled with prescription alcohol and drug abuse over the years, a problem that had a negative impact on the icon’s life, FC Yahoo reports.
 Her problem finally caused the retired athlete to hit a “bottom,” when she was arrested for driving under the influence in April.
 And like many others who have found their way to recovery, a traumatic life event is often needed.

 “That night getting arrested was one of the best things that has ever happened to me.
 Because if I don’t get so publicly shamed and publicly humiliated, I don’t think I wake up,” said Wambach.
 “I think I was asleep for a lot of years.
 Asleep to the pleas from my family and friends, and even myself, to get help.
 So that night I was humiliated enough to wake up.”